1. Is HVAC a Good Career?

 - AC & Refrigeration Systems

-10. How do I get licensed?
+10. How Do I Get Licensed?

 HVAC laws and regulations vary by state.
-Once you graduate from your HVAC program, you are required to take a written test to assess your knowledge as well as a hands-on test to assess your skills.
+Once you graduate from your HVAC program, you are required to take a written test to assess your knowledge, as well as a hands-on test to assess your skills.
 Once you pass this test, you will receive your state-approved license.

-12. Is there job security in the HVAC field?
+12. Is There Job Security in the HVAC Field?

-Don't wait any longer!
+If you are interested in beginning your career as a technician, now is a promising time to start!
 Fill out our form now to find HVAC programs near you or online!